soumyashisk/browser-history-delete/README.md

-## ⚠️ I MADE THIS FOR FUN, DON'T TAKE IT SERIOUSLY
+## ⚠️ I MADE THIS FOR FUN, U BETTER TAKE IT AS A JOKE

 # 🔥 Browser History Delete 🔥